atosti/fo3-perfect-character/README.md

 # Fallout 3 Perfect Character Guide
 A guide for achieving perfection in Fallout 3.

 If you just want a guide to follow, go to the section titled **The Route**.
-Otherwise read on for an explanation of the route.
+Otherwise read on for a more detailed explanation.

 # Table of Contents